-Table 2-3 displays the contents of a typical CONREP script file and the possible values of each option.

-IMPORTANT: Some servers do not support all features.
+The table displays the contents of a typical CONREP script file and the possible values of each option.
+Some servers do not support all features.
 For more information on features supported by the server being deployed, refer to the server documentation.

-Option Value Operating System Configuration Version This option refers to the version of the CONREP utility.
-System_Id This option identifies the server.
+Option Value Operating System configuration Version This option refers to the version of the CONREP utility.
+System-Id This option identifies the server.
 Do not modify the value of this option.
 OS_Major This value defines the major operating system.
-See Table 2-4 for possible values.
+Refer to "CONREP Operating System Definition Values (on page 41)" for possible values.
 Avoid modifying the value of this option.
 OS_Minor This value defines the minor operating system.
-See Table 2-4 for possible values.
+Refer to "CONREP Operating System Definition Values (on page 41)" for possible values.
 Avoid modifying the value of this option.
+Standard ISA Device Configuration

+Option Value

+System_ComPort_A Common values for this option include:

+• COM 1; IRQ4

+• COM 2; IRQ3

+• COM 3; IRQ5

+• COM 4; IRQ4

+Disabled

+This option defines the COM port and IRQ in use by the first embedded serial port.

+System_ComPort_B Common values for this option include:

+• COM 1; IRQ4

+• COM 2; IRQ3

+• COM 3; IRQ5

+• COM 4; IRQ4

+Disabled

-Standard ISA Device Configuration System_ComPort_A Common values for this option include: COM 1; IRQ4 COM 2; IRQ3 COM 3; IRQ5 COM 4; IRQ4 Disabled This option defines the COM port and IRQ in use by the first embedded serial port.
-System_ComPort_B Common values for this option include: COM 1; IRQ4 COM 2; IRQ3 COM 3; IRQ5 COM 4; IRQ3 Disabled This option defines the COM port and IRQ in use by the second embedded serial port.
+This option defines the COM port and IRQ in use by the first embedded serial port.

+System_Lpt_Port Common values for this option include:

+• LPT 1; IRQ7

+• LPT 2; IRQ5

+• LPT 3; IRQ7

+Disabled

+This option defines the LPT port and IRQ in use by the embedded parallel port.

+System_Mouse Common values for this option include:

+Enabled; IRQ12

+Disabled

+This option defines whether the system mouse is enabled or disabled and which IRQ is used by the mouse.